San Diego Meal and Rest Breaks Lawyer

 Despite the strong protection California employment law offers to employees, wage and hour violations are still common.
 Your employer may use many tactics to get around giving you the rest and meal breaks you are entitled to, including encouraging or forcing you to keep working through a break, failing to pay for rest breaks, or misclassifying you.

-When your employer violates your rights and fails to give you the breaks you deserve, an employment lawyer in San Diego can help you recover the unpaid wages you are entitled to.
+When your employer violates your rights and fails to give you the breaks you deserve, our San Diego employment lawyers can help you recover the unpaid wages you are entitled to.
 Ferraro Vega San Diego Employment Lawyers works exclusively on employment litigation to represent workers in all industries in San Diego, California.
 Our employment lawyers spent years working with some of the largest law firms in the U.S. and we put this experience to work for you.

 Choose Ferraro Vega San Diego Employment Lawyers to represent you and count on us to: